 "He scattered abroad and gave to the poor, his justice endures forever." —2 Corinthians 9:9

-We will encounter two reactions to this gospel spirit of generosity.
+We will get two reactions to this gospel spirit of generosity.
 God is pleased with our service to the poor.
 He "loves a cheerful giver" (2 Cor 9:7).
 He promises to multiply the seed we sow and increase our generous yield (2 Cor 9:10).
-He will "provide in abundance," and we "will reap bountifully" (2 Cor 9:10, 6).
+He will provide in abundance, and we "will reap bountifully" (2 Cor 9:10, 6).

 Prayer: Father, lead me into a new dimension of financial giving.